spinzed/tpong/README.md

 The old school Atari Pong game remade in terminal with Golang.

 # General Info
-For best experience, make your terminal fullscreen or zoom out.
+For the best experience, make your terminal fullscreen or zoom it out.

 The game currently works **only on Linux systems** due to platform-dependent key detection.
 For a similar reason, this game **must be run with superuser privileges**.